Invisalign vs. Veneers

 Although Invisalign has many benefits, it is not without its drawbacks.
 When you are considering Invisalign, it is essential to understand what the disadvantages of the treatment are or can be, including:

-• Paying for the cost: The average cost for Invisalign is $5000 nationwide, which is the same as the cost of traditional orthodontic treatment.
+- Paying for the cost: The average cost of Invisalign is $5000 nationwide, which is the same as the cost of traditional orthodontic treatment.
 In New York, the average cost is $6500.
 It is possible to find prices that are lower than average, though.
-For example, we offer Invisalign for $5,950.
-Check out Invisalign Special for more details.
+For example, we offer Invisalign for $6,395.
+Check out our exclusive Invisalign Discounts for more details.

 The Ideal Candidate for Invisalign